 Frequently Asked Questions: Philanthropy

-Philanthropy and overall social responsibility has become an integral part of a successful business.
+Philanthropy and overall social responsibility have become an integral part of a successful business.
 It is important to help strengthen the communities we live, work and play in.
 Latina Nomad believes that developing as a strong leader entails getting involved in community efforts.
 You will be impressed at how much happiness, security and well-being for yourself and others you can discover by getting engaged in your community.
 Getting involved does not require you investing money you cannot afford to spend.
 You can simply start with serving as a volunteer or advocate for an organization.

 In this section, you will find the most pertinent questions received regarding philanthropy and getting involved to do good.
 If you have any questions you’d like answered, please feel free to email us at EmpowerMe@LatinaNomad.com.
 Don’t forget to check out the Latina Nomad blog or YouTube videos which will also provide you with some additional tips on establishing a successful business.